Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 • Missouri has an “anniversary rule” that allows Medigap enrollees to switch to the same letter plan with a different Medigap insurer, guaranteed issue, during the 30-day period preceding the policy anniversary.

-• Seven states (California, Idaho, Illinois, Oregon, Nevada, Louisiana, and Kentucky) have “birthday rules” that allow Medigap enrollees a time-limited window around their birthday each year when they can switch, without medical underwriting, to another Medigap plan with the same or lesser benefits.
+• Eight states (California, Idaho, Illinois, Maryland, Oregon, Nevada, Louisiana, and Kentucky) have “birthday rules” that allow Medigap enrollees a time-limited window around their birthday each year when they can switch, without medical underwriting, to another Medigap plan with the same or lesser benefits.

 • In Washington state, people already enrolled in Medigap plans can to switch to another Medigap plan at any time (guaranteed-issue), as long as they’ve had coverage for at least 90 days.
 People with Medigap Plan A are limited to switching to only another Plan A. But people with Medigap Plans B through N can switch to any other Plan B through N.